gpantel/gpantel.github.io/_posts/2019-26-19-LJsimulation.markdown

 sigmaLST_r   = (sigmaAR_r).ravel().tolist()
 ```

-We now want to add a nonbonded force to the system that describe how all types of LJ particle interact.
+We now want to add a nonbonded force to the system that describes how all types of LJ particle interact.
 We can write out the standard 12-6 LJ potential, but with terms that describe specific pairs of atom types, a feature which is enabled by using the expressions "eps=epsilon(type1, type2)" and "sig=sigma(type1, type2)"...

 ```python
 print('Constructing OpenMM simulation')